Portfolio

 NLP and Deep Learning Platform

 Context.
 An AI-focused organization needed to move from bespoke model development to a repeatable platform for building, deploying, and monitoring NLP and deep learning models.
-Each project was essentially starting from scratch — different data pipelines, different serving infrastructure, different monitoring approaches.
+Each project started from scratch: different pipelines, serving, and monitoring.

 Approach.
-Built a shared ML platform with standardized components: data ingestion pipelines, experiment tracking, model registry, deployment automation, and production monitoring.
-Event-driven architecture for real-time inference.
-Batch pipelines for training and retraining.
+Built a shared ML platform with standardized components: ingestion pipelines, experiment tracking, model registry, deployment automation, and production monitoring.
+Event-driven architecture for real-time inference; batch pipelines for training and retraining.

 Key decisions.
-Standardized model packaging format to decouple development from deployment.
+Standardized model packaging to decouple development from deployment.
 Event-driven serving for latency-sensitive use cases.
-Automated retraining pipelines triggered by data drift detection.
-Centralized experiment tracking to make model development reproducible.
+Automated retraining triggered by drift detection.
+Centralized experiment tracking for reproducibility.

 Outcome.
-Reduced time from experiment to production.
-Consistent monitoring and alerting across all deployed models.
-Reusable platform components that accelerated each subsequent project.
+Reduced time from experiment to production, consistent monitoring across all deployed models, and reusable components that accelerated each subsequent project.